 Breach of Duty

 Finally, you must prove that the incident caused your damages.
-Damages refer to your physical injuries, emotional trauma, lost income, pain and suffering, and the bills that result (like hospital bills, surgery costs, etc).
+Damages refer to your physical injuries, emotional trauma, lost income, pain and suffering, and the resulting bills (like hospital bills and surgery costs).

 This may seem obvious: “I fell from a skylight and broke my back.
-Of course, the fall caused my broken back.”
+So, of course, the fall caused my broken back.”

 Contact an Experienced Skylight Injury Lawyer

-The experienced personal injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA know how to fight on behalf of seriously injured or deceased clients, and win.
-If you or someone you love has either fallen through a skylight or been injured as a result of a skylight accident, contact Sibley Dolman Gipe Accident Injury Lawyers, PA today at 727-451-6900 or by contacting us online.
+If you or someone you love has either fallen through a skylight or been injured because of a skylight accident, call Dolman Law Group Accident Injury Lawyers, PA today or contact us online.
 We look forward to helping you and your family.